modern-online/latent_intimacies/red_book/readme.md

 Our device runs on a [Jetson Orin Nano Developer Kit with a 8GB VRAM module](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit), coupled with a plug-n-play [microphone and speaker bundle](https://www.waveshare.com/usb-to-audio.htm).

+[comment]: # (The hardware specs and links are clearly listed.
+However, you could potentially explain the rationale behind choosing the Jetson Orin Nano over something like a Raspberry Pi.
+Is it purely for performance reasons?)

 ## Software

 The code was written in Python, and uses [Pytorch](https://pytorch.org/) and [Transformers](https://huggingface.co/docs/transformers/en/index) machine learning modules.
 Specifically, we use a custom-tuned smallest version of Eleuther's [GPT-NEO](https://huggingface.co/docs/transformers/en/model_doc/gpt_neo) for language generation, and as a smaller version of [Bark](https://huggingface.co/docs/transformers/en/model_doc/bark) by Suno AI.

+[comment]: # (For the "Bark" language model, you may want to expand a bit more on what type of model it is (e.g. GPT, BERT, etc) and how it was customized/fine-tuned for this use case.))

 ## Small disclaimer